LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75+/GreedyAlgorithm.md

 We initialize dp[n-1] to true because we can always reach the end from the end.
 Then we iterate backwards over the array, and for each index i, we check if there's any index j that we can jump to from i such that dp[j] is true.
 If there is, we set dp[i] to true and break the loop.

+## Interval Problems

+In general, if you're trying to merge or combine intervals in some way, it's often helpful to sort by start time so you can process the intervals in the order they begin.
+If you're trying to select or remove intervals, it's often helpful to sort by end time so you can make decisions based on when intervals end.

 [57.
 Insert Interval](https://leetcode.com/problems/insert-interval/description/)

 ```go